 - B2C (business to customer)

-- B2B and B2G (business to business, business to government)
+- B2B, B2G, B2P (business to business, business to government, business to physician)

 If you think you have more than 1 decision maker, then you need to create customer personas that commingle.
 This means mapping your customer personas’ journeys in tandem with their co-decision makers.